sybrew/the-seo-framework/readme.txt

 * **Changed:**
 	* Robots' copyright setting for `max-image-preview` now defaults to `large`, from `standard`, matching WordPress's default.
 		* This affects new sites only.
+	* Removed the "Reset Settings" button at the bottom of the settings page.
+		* If someone scrolls all the way to the bottom, they probably have painstakenly adjusted some settings.
+It would be a waste to accidentally reset them.

 **For developers**